 Consequently, any decision to opt-out of future service should not be taken lightly.
 It is unlikely to be in the best interests of the vast majority of scheme members to make the decision to opt-out.

 Doctors must therefore balance the possible tax implications against the loss of pension and life assurance benefits.

-BMA members may wish to consider contacting BMA Services for independent financial advice.
+BMA members should contact Chase de Vere for independent financial advice.